 The calculation and money available is formula driven and not related to the actual cost to get to that stage (so don't go over budget!)

 It is important to fully understand the timing and amount of the draws before you get too excited about building, as failure to do so will lead to a world of grief and pain for everyone.
 The point is worth repeating: a lender will NOT give you money for the lot nor work yet to be completed!
 Someone has to pay for the lot, then keep the builder, suppliers and tradespeople happy between draws.
-That 'someone' is either you or the builder, or the tradespeople have to agree to work without pay.
+That 'someone' is either you or the builder, or the tradespeople have to agree to work now and be paid later.
 If you don't have enough money to start or you run out of money before the next draw (hence the trades won't work) or the draw amount is not enough, the project grinds to a halt.

 * when you own the lot, the total project cost excludes land.
 When you are relying on builder to supply lot, then total project cost includes land.

-Table: sample progress inspection form for calculating percent complete
+Table: sample progress inspection form for calculating percent complete for a site-built home

 So, as part of the mortgage approval process, the borrower must prove that no-one is going to run out of money between draws.
 Everyone needs to know how the cash will flow before you even get started.
 Proving you won't run out of money can be accomplished by documenting that: